ErnestL1n/Algorithms_Term_Projects/README.md

-Term Projects.docx to get more informations
+Term_Project.docx to get more informations